alu-al1/yna_task/README.md

 # YNA Task

 This is my implementation of a given task by the company I will refer to as **YNA**.

+For a simple version please refer to [another branch](https://github.com/alu-al1/yna_task/tree/kiss_principle)

 **NB:** I tend to write less unless I'm hyperfocused or feel the need to prove something.